 caused by hardening of the arteries, or

-builds up inside the arteries.
-(Arteries are the blood vessels that carry
+atherosclerosis .
+This means that fatty deposits called plaque (say "plak") build up inside the arteries.
+Arteries are the blood vessels that carry

 arteries in the body.
-When it occurs in the arteries that supply blood to the
+When it occurs in the ones that supply blood to the

 When plaque builds

 up in the coronary arteries, the heart doesn't get the blood it needs to work